 Diabetes mellitus disorder is the most commonly distributed chronic endocrine disease; it occurs due to impaired insulin release with or without insulin resistance.
 Thereafter, caused hyperglycemia.
 Many causes (such as obesity) and diseases can mutually affect diabetes and enhance the release of cytokines associated with it.
-Diabetes mellitus is categorized depending on the etiology of the disease into many types, the most popular types are type 1 and type 2 diabetes
+Diabetes mellitus is categorized depending on the etiology of the disease into many types, the most popular types are type 1 and type 2 diabetes mellitus.1

-Many antidiabetic drug classes with different mechanisms are present nowadays that involve sulfonylurea, thiazolidinediones, and anti-dipeptidyl peptidase.
-Meglitinides class of drugs are pancreatic beta-cell stimulators that upsurge the release of insulin and are structurally not related to the sulphonylurea drugs.
+Many antidiabetic drug classes with different mechanisms are present nowadays that involve sulfonylurea, thiazolidinediones, and anti-dipeptidyl peptidase.^{2,3} Meglitinides class of drugs are pancreatic beta-cell stimulators that upsurge the release of insulin and are structurally not related to the sulphonylurea drugs.
 It is used for the management of type 2 diabetes and acts by locking ATP-dependent potassium channels of the beta-cell membrane in the pancreas.
 Meglitinides only intake shortly before meals to ameliorate post-prandial insulin release.
-It cannot be used when the meal is canceled or skipped.

-Postprandial hyperglycemia provokes endothelial abnormal function, inflammatory reactions, and oxidative stress which lead to increased microvascular and macrovascular complications and hence cardiovascular diseases such as coronary artery disease and stroke.
-Thereafter, the reduction of postprandial hyperglycemia is important.
-Glinides are characterized by a more rapid onset and shorter duration of action than sulphonylureas.
-Their site of action is pharmacologically distinct from that of the sulphonylureas.
+It cannot be used when the meal is canceled or skipped.^{4,5} and hence cardiovascular diseases such as coronary artery disease and stroke.
+Thereafter, the reduction of postprandial hyperglycemia is important.6 Glinides are characterized by a more rapid onset and shorter duration of action than sulphonylureas.
+Their site of action is pharmacologically distinct from that of the sulphonylureas.7